 - Chiang Khong, Thailand, to Huay Xai, Laos.
 This is the one we took, and I’ll describe the experience in more detail below.
-The Thai-Lao border crossing at Chiang Khong-Huay Xai is only about five hours by bus from Chiang Mai, Thailand’s second largest city, and public transport is easy, cheap, and plentiful to arrange directly to the Thai border town of Chiang Khong.
-After crossing to Huay Xai, Laos from Chiang Khong, most travelers take a slow boat trip on the Mekong to Luang Prabang.
+The Thai-Lao border crossing at Chiang Khong-Huay Xai is only about five hours by bus from Chiang Mai, Thailand’s second largest city.
+Public transport is easy, cheap, and plentiful, and can be arranged straight to the Thai border town of Chiang Khong.
+After crossing from Chiang Khong to Huay Xai, Laos, most travelers take a slow boat trip on the Mekong to Luang Prabang.
 The slow boat ride was the highlight of my trip, and is an atmospheric way to begin (or end) any trip to Laos!

 - Nakaxeng, Thailand to Kaenthao, Laos.
 This Thai-Lao border crossing is south of Chiang Khong – Huay Xai and is not as well served by Thai public transport.
 It’s also not on the Mekong river, making onward travel to Luang Prabang, Laos more difficult than it is in Chiang Khong – Huay Xai.

 - Nong Khai, Thailand, to Vientiane, Laos.
-This Thai-Lao border crossing makes sense if you want to begin your trip in the Laotian capital of Vientiane, which roughly sits in the middle of the country.
-But Laos is a long and skinny country, and to me, it makes the most sense to start in the north or south and work your way up or down to avoid backtracking.
+This Thai-Lao border crossing might make sense if you want to begin your trip in the Laotian capital of Vientiane, which sits roughly in the middle of the country.
+But Laos is a long and skinny country, and to me, it makes the most sense to start in the north or south and work your way up or down to avoid having to backtrack.
 This border crossing is not far from Udon Thani in Thailand, which is a big city well connected to domestic destinations in Thailand only about an hour from the Lao border by bus.

 - Nakon Phanom, Thailand to Thakhaek, Laos.
 A Thai-Lao border crossing towards the top of southern Laos.
 Not very convenient to tourist attractions in Laos or Thailand.